BlueAcornInc/aio-commerce-apps/README.md

-# Adobe Commerce Exchange Submittals
+# Adobe Commerce App Docs

-This repo contains the public and private metadata required to submit apps to the Adobe Exchange
+This repo contains the public and private metadata required to submit apps to the Adobe Exchange, as well as a jekyll site and orchastration to compile the documentation from repos across the org

 ## apps.blueacornici.shop